-INVESTMENT ADVISER: Simplify Asset Management Inc., located at 222 Broadway, 22nd Floor, New York NY 10038, serves as the Fund's investment adviser (the "Adviser").
+INVESTMENT ADVISER: Simplify Asset Management Inc., located at 10845 Griffith Peak Drive, 2/F, Las Vegas, NV 89135, serves as the Fund's investment adviser (the "Adviser").
 The Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended, and manages other series in the Trust.

-Subject to the oversight of the Board of Trustees, the Adviser is responsible for managing the Fund's investments and the Sub-Adviser, placing trade orders and providing related administrative services and facilities under an advisory agreement between the Fund and the Adviser.
+Subject to the oversight of the Board of Trustees, the Adviser is responsible for managing the Fund's investments and the Sub-Adviser, placing trade orders and providing related administrative services and facilities under a management agreement between the Fund and the Adviser.

 The Adviser is paid a monthly management fee at an annual rate of 1.00% of the average daily net assets of the Fund.
-The management agreement between the Fund and the Adviser provides that the Adviser will pay all operating expenses of the Fund, except for any interest expenses, taxes, brokerage expenses, future Rule 12b-1 fees (if any), acquired fund fees and expenses, expenses incidental to a meeting of the Fund's shareholders.
+The management agreement between the Fund and the adviser provides that the adviser pays substantially all operating expenses of the Fund, excluding interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, expenses incidental to a meeting of the Fund's shareholders and the management fee.
+In addition to the excluded operating expenses, the Fund also pays non-operating expenses such as litigation and indemnification expenses and other expenses determined to be extraordinary by the Trust.

-The Fund's adviser has contractually agreed, through at least one-year from the effective date of the prospectus, to waive its management fees to 0.70% of the Fund's average daily net assets.
+The Fund's adviser has contractually agreed, through at least October 31, 2025, to waive its management fees to 0.70% of the Fund's average daily net assets.
 This agreement may be terminated only by the Trust's Board of Trustees on 60 days' written notice to the Adviser.
-A discussion regarding the Board of Trustee's approval of the Adviser's management agreement will be available in the Fund's first shareholder report.
+A discussion regarding the basis for the Board of Trustees' approval of the management agreement is available in the Fund's annual report to shareholders for the period ended June 30, 2024.

 INVESTMENT SUB-ADVISER: System 2 Advisors L.P. (the "Sub-Adviser" or "S2"), located at 47 Maple Street, #303A, Summit, New Jersey, serves as investment sub-adviser to the Fund.
 The Sub-Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended.
 S2 was established in 2011 and provides investment advisory services with respect to registered and private, pooled investment vehicles, including investment funds and managed accounts.
-As of December 6, 2023, S2 had over \$500 million in assets under management.
 The Sub-Adviser is paid by the Adviser, not the Fund.
+A discussion regarding the basis for the Board of Trustees' approval of the sub-advisory agreement is available in the Fund's annual report to shareholders for the period ended June 30, 2024.